 Launching a product is a double edge sword.
 You need to have a pretty decent, working product to launch to users and their opinion early on can make or break your long term success.
 However you need to turn your good product to a great product in the long term as well which requires user feedback.
-It’s a game of data, timing, and communicating with users to make sure your product progresses how they want without losing their interest along the way.
+An estimated 90% of startups fail, especially in the information industry.
+Ensuring your product success and increasing users’ engagement it’s a game of data, timing, and communicating with users, so that your product progresses according to their needs, without losing their interest along the way.

 A huge part of this initial stage is communicating product changes to users.
 You want to keep them coming back knowing that your team is listening to what they want and actively working to make changes.
 Without communicating your product changes, they may see your product as stagnant and look for other alternatives.
 Don’t let your team’s hard work building a great product go to waste and lose users.

 Here is how to communicate product changes to users to boost engagement and growth

 Don’t count on email to communicate product changes

 Email is the instinctive way to announce anything to your network.
 But your emails are not effective and almost a waste of time.
 You’re lucky to get a 20% open rate and a fraction of that in clicks.
 When you think about it, that’s not that great.
 Especially if your goal is to get people on your site or product and exploring your changes.
 Only ~2% of your users doing that means the vast majority are missing all of the hard work your team is putting into making a better product.
 Even regular users will miss updates and new features or be confused when they see changes that you haven’t communicated.
 Instead, use a changelog like Beamer to communicate product changes directly within the interface.
 Beamer is an in-app newsfeed and notification center where you can publish visual, engaging updates.
 You can send segmented notifications, just tailored for your users, with better open and engagement rate than emails, blogs or other traditional communication channels.
 Learn more about the most effective ways to engage users (not email!)